 The start is at the “Chencho” Sports Facilities, in Castellón de la Plana, its exact location can be found by clicking here.
 There is a large parking lot where you can leave your car for 3 days and if you select the bus transfer service in Morella, it will return you to this point.
 The rest of the locations of the starts for stages 2 and 3, you can consult them by clicking here.

-You can do it on Thursday before the race (whatever distance you do), or one hour before the start of each of the stages.
+One hour before the start of each of the stages.
 You can check the schedules and locations here.

 Yes, as long as the health situation allows it, you have at your disposal the professional recovery service of Compex Spain, an area of stretchers where the electrostimulators will set you ready for the next stage.